-Dr. Ransome van der Hoeven is an Assistant Professor of the Department of Diagnostic and Biomedical Sciences at The University of Texas, School of Dentistry in Houston.
-He received his Bachelor of Science degree in Biochemistry and Molecular Biology from University of Colombo, Sri lanka and his Doctor of Philosophy in Biological Sciences (Microbiology) from University of Wisconsin Milwaukee.
-Dr. van der Hoeven completed his post-doctoral training at The University of Texas Medical School at Houston.
+Dr. Ransome van der Hoeven is an assistant professor of the Department of Diagnostic and Biomedical Sciences at UTHealth School of Dentistry in Houston.
+He earned a bachelor of science degree in biochemistry and molecular biology from the University of Colombo in Sri Lanka and a doctorate in biological sciences (microbiology) from the University of Wisconsin at Milwaukee.
+Dr. van der Hoeven completed his postdoctoral training at UTHealth McGovern Medical School in Houston.

 The main focus of Dr. van der Hoeven’s research is to understand the mechanism of host-pathogen interactions in mucosal interfaces.
 Innate immune responses employed by mucosal surfaces are the first line of defense against invading pathogens.
 Using a simplified model system, the round worm C. elegans, Dr. van der Hoeven’s lab studies how pathogens attack their hosts and how the host responds to such attacks.
 C. elegans is an excellent model to study for answers to these questions because (a) the worm exclusively relies on inducible innate immune responses for defense (b) the architecture of intestinal cells of the worm are similar to human mucosal epithelial cells, and (c) the worms are transparent, enabling real-time gene expression to be tracked by fusing gene products to green fluorescent protein.